AASun V2

 • Anti-legionella management.

-• Linky meter interface.
+• Linky interface.

 The project is available on Github with source code, schematics and documentation.